Ali & Nino

 Betty Blair is the editor-in-chief, or perhaps, the owner, of the magazine Azerbaijan International, a quarterly journal, whose numbers 1 to 3 of 2011 consisted of one big issue, entitled “Ali and Nino – The Business of Literature” – and my review here is about that publication.

 I feel the need and urge to reply to this publication because I believe that Betty Blair has gone too far, and that someone needs to speak-up.
 That’s why this review is written in a personal tone, not fearing polemics or even clear statements which may be sometimes regarded as blunt.
+Long since I started this review (some 12 years ago) I have stopped writing against someone or some publication.
+But this one here is so annoying that I can’t help it.
+So bear with me.

 Daniel Kalder continues in his Guardian article: